svideloc/csci-e59-sql-final-project/README.md

 As far as scaling of the database goes, there will mainly be two tables that could grow very rapidly, that would be the `DETECTIONS` table and the `RESULTS_METADATA` tables.
 The other tables will grow, but at a fairly small pace.
 In order to keep the data controlled in the two tables that will grow quickly we will have an aging off of data to be specified in the future, this can also be controlled perhaps by last queried date instead of date of ingest which we can add into the tables as well.

 In summary, this report should have shown what the design and purpose of the mySQL database was, how to create the database/tables and populate and query data from the database.

+**NOTE: Some output tables have been modified to be slightly smaller to fit when converting from markdown to PDF**